 No one would have blamed Henry Leland if he had resigned or retired at that point.
 He was nearly 70 years old, still working hours that would have pushed many younger men to the point of collapse.
 That he did not step aside reflected the near-religious character of his perfectionism.
 He was passionate about sharing his knowledge and philosophy, whether with line workers or other executives.
 At GM, he held an ongoing series of conferences to disseminate the manufacturing techniques and best practices he had developed over his long career.
 He had a profound influence not only on GM, but also on many later automakers.
 His nickname became “the Grand Old Man of Detroit.”

 One of Henry Leland’s major contributions to the auto industry was one we now take for granted: the electric starter.
 Before the First World War, most cars required hand cranking to start, which was difficult and sometimes dangerous.
 Automatic starters were technically feasible, but most manufacturers had never bothered, assuming they would be too expensive to be practical.
-The reports of cranking-related injuries and deaths horrified Henry Leland, however, and he declared that Cadillac would develop a reliable automatic mechanism to replace the hand crank.
+The reports of cranking-related injuries and deaths (including the death of one of his friends) horrified Henry Leland, however, and he declared that Cadillac would develop a reliable automatic mechanism to replace the hand crank.

-One of Leland’s employees recalled that engineer Charles Kettering, who would later become GM’s head of research (and a major figure in the development of leaded gasoline), had developed a small, powerful electric motor that would be suitable for this purpose.
-Leland hired Kettering and commissioned him to develop his existing motor design into the first automotive starter motor.
-Cadillac introduced the electric starter, along with an electrical ignition system, in 1912.
+When this proved difficult, one of Leland’s employees recalled that engineer Charles Kettering, who would later become GM’s head of research (and a major figure in the development of leaded gasoline), had previously developed a small, powerful electric motor that would be suitable for this purpose.
+Leland commissioned Kettering’s company, Delco, to develop what became the first automotive starter motor.
+Cadillac introduced this electric starter, along with an electrical ignition system, in 1912.
 This move was driven not by marketing or legal considerations, but by Leland’s formidable sense of ethics.

 Although innovations like the electric starter gave Cadillac an obvious competitive advantage, they were controversial, not least within GM itself.
 General Motors was now in the hands of bankers, who took a dim view of anything they perceived as needless extravagance.
 If hand cranks were good enough for every other manufacturer, why should Cadillac incur the cost of developing an automatic starter?
 Henry Leland railed against such shortsightedness throughout his career.
 “There always was and there always will be conflict between Good and Good Enough,” he once wrote.
 “It is easy to get cooperation for mediocre work, but one must sweat blood for a chance to produce a superior product.”